dotink/flourish-text/docs/classes/Dotink/Flourish/Text.md

 ##### Details

-This will use the $camelUnderscoreWordRX and the $camelUnderscoreAcronymRX variables for the tranlation class and place an underscore before the second match.
+This will use the $camelUnderscoreWordRX and the $camelAcronymRX variables for the tranlation class and place an underscore before the second match.

 ###### Parameters